Rafaelias86/Project-1/README.md

 * Star rating
 * Price range
 * If you would like to be redirected to the website or the yelp page
-* A map showing the directions to get the restaurant picked.
+* A Google Map showing the directions to get the restaurant picked.